trevanth24/walmartInterview/README.md

     2. Optimally placing people for maximizing seats.
     3. Large groups may have to sacrifice being in a higher row, be able to place them in a close area.
     4. Groups larger than 20 will be cancelled and not split.

+Running this program - Lastly, I wanted to give some insight into viewing how to run this project.
+First step is to download the files into the same folder, and install the required libraries explained above.
+To edit the inputs, edit the file "test1.txt" with the appropriate input.
+Then using the Command Line, follow the directories to the folder and run "python movie_seating.py".
+This will run the program and generate the results in the file called: "results.txt".
+Lastly, if you want to see the movie theater information in detail, you can uncomment the last three lines to get a deeper understanding of how/where seating is done.